bushblade/Mern-Ecommerce/notes.md

 redirect in LoginScreen always evaluates to truthy so pointless ternary in Link.

-Why do we have separate state for a registerd user to a login user?
+Why do we have separate state for a registered user to a login user?
-Also the lgout action doesn't need to return a function in the course code.
+Also the logout action doesn't need to return a function in the course code.
+Lot of replicating of same data - useInfo, userDetails, userRegister should be just one user.

+remove storing of userInfo in LS - stick with cookie to fetch userInfo.

 ## Things changed